Normanton Prison (1893-1945)

 Trackers' quarters were in a two-room weatherboard hut located in the eastern corner of the block.

-In June 1945, after years of underuse, the Normanton Gaol was declared closed and reverted back to a police gaol.
+In June 1945, after years of underuse, the Normanton Gaol was declared closed and reverted back to being a police gaol.
 The building was then used only as a watch house until 1992, when it was closed because it failed to meet operational requirements established after the 1991 Royal Commission into Aboriginal Deaths in Custody.
 The gaol was listed on the Queensland Heritage Register in July 1999, and is now used for tourism purposes.